panwarkhushi559-byte/AI-Evaluation-Portfolio/README.md

 ## About

-This portfolio demonstrates my ability to evaluate AI-generated responses using structured quality assessment methods.

-The examples in this repository are practice case studies created as part of my preparation for AI Quality Assurance, AI Evaluation, Search Quality Evaluation, and Human Feedback (RLHF) roles.
+This repository showcases structured AI evaluation case studies created as part of my preparation for AI Quality Evaluation, Search Quality Evaluation, and Human Feedback (RLHF) roles.

-The goal is to demonstrate analytical thinking, attention to detail, fact verification, instruction following, and content quality review.

----
-ai-evaluation
-quality-assurance
-fact-checking
-hallucination-detection
-search-quality
-content-review
+The case studies demonstrate practical skills in evaluating AI-generated responses for factual accuracy, reasoning quality, instruction-following, search relevance, safety, hallucination detection, and overall response quality.

+The portfolio focuses on applying consistent evaluation criteria and providing evidence-based feedback to improve AI-generated content.

 # Evaluation Criteria